Azure/CloudShell/docs/add-package-into-cloudshell.md

 Please check if the package is available here - https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/

-You can also check via entering the below command.
+Alternatively, you can use `docker` to check if a package exists in Azure Linux.
+Run the following command in your terminal:

 ```
 docker run mcr.microsoft.com/cbl-mariner/base/core:2.0 bash -c "tdnf list | grep <package name>"